 As many as 10 to 25 percent of clinically recognized pregnancies result in miscarriage, according to the American Pregnancy Association.
 A miscarriage is the most common reason for a pregnancy loss.

 Even if you work out hard, you may still not lose weight if you are eating for comfort.
 You may not even be aware of emotional eating.
 Lethargy is also common with depression.
 Your workouts may feel hard even though you're not exercising at a high intensity, because you lack your usual energy.

 You may not lose weight even with exercise because of a thyroid deficiency.
-Hypothyroidism is a condition characterized by an underactive thyroid gland, which is a small gland in your neck responsible for making hormones that control metabolism and other functions.
+Hypothyroidism is a condition characterized by an under-active thyroid gland, which is a small gland in your neck responsible for making hormones that control metabolism and other functions.
 It is the most common thyroid disorder that occurs during or around pregnancy.

 Eating as if you are still pregnant — even if you exercise — can make it hard to lose weight.
 You must return to your pre-pregnancy diet following a miscarriage.
 It may take your body some time to realize you're no longer pregnant and to crave less food.
 This realization takes approximately 10 days.

-However, you can resume ovulation and get pregnant even before your first period.
+However, you can resume ovulation as soon as two weeks after your miscarriage according to Mayo Clinic.
 A home pregnancy test may not be accurate, because it uses the presence of hCG to determine pregnancy.
 You could have hCG in your system from your recent pregnancy and not a new one.
 Consult your doctor to determine if you could be pregnant again.